 [Company name]

-11 specific examples of interview feedback statements to put to use right away
+11 interview feedback examples to put to use right away

 1. The constructive critic